vrthra/haskell-shell/README.md

 * Allow left assignment like in R. i.e defintion of a command should be painless, like `find /files | grep err -> mycmd` which should define a new command mycmd
 * Dont go for little languages like awk and sed.
 Where possible incorporate that into the shell.
 This will help avoid the quoting hell.
 * Use nesting braces for quoting strings if necessary.
+* Need an RStudio like interface (or the plan9 drawterm) that can handle arbitrary drawing, but this is much later.
 * We should be able to use multiple named streams indicated by a starting : after a pipe.

 * rm should remove files given in stdin by default rather than files given in args, and it should print the names of files